-The duration of a dayrate drilling contract is generally tied to the time required to drill a single well or a group of wells, in what we refer to as a well-to-well contract, or a fixed period of time, in what we refer to as a term contract.
+The duration of a dayrate drilling contract is generally tied to the time required to drill a single well or a group of wells, in what we refer to as a well-towell contract, or a fixed period of time, in what we refer to as a term contract.
 Our drilling contracts may be terminated by the customer in the event the drilling unit is destroyed or lost, or if drilling operations are suspended for an extended period of time as a result of a breakdown of equipment or, in some cases, due to events beyond the control of either party to the contract.
 Certain of our contracts also permit the customer to terminate the contract early by giving notice; in most circumstances this requires the payment of an early termination fee by the customer.
 The contract term in many instances may also be extended by the customer exercising options for the drilling of additional wells or for an additional length of time, generally subject to mutually agreeable terms and rates at the time of the extension.
-In periods of decreasing demand for offshore rigs, drilling contractors may prefer longer term contracts to preserve dayrates at existing levels and ensure utilization, while customers may prefer shorter contracts that allow them to more quickly obtain the benefit of declining dayrates.
+In periods of decreasing demand for offshore rigs, drilling contractors may prefer longer term contracts to preserve dayrates.
 Moreover, drilling contractors may accept lower dayrates in a declining market in order to obtain longer-term contracts and add backlog.
 See "Risk Factors - We may not be able to renew or replace expiring contracts for our rigs" and "Risk Factors - Our business involves numerous operating hazards that could expose us to significant losses and significant damage claims.
 We are not fully insured against all of these risks and our contractual indemnity provisions may not fully protect us," in Item 1A of this report, which are incorporated herein by reference.
 For a discussion of our contract backlog, see "Management's Discussion and Analysis of Financial Condition and